Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Empirical Results

 \subsection{Improving LLM Pruning with \ourmethod}

-To explore the effectiveness of \ourmethod, we conduct experiments in the field of LLM pruning.
+To explore the effectiveness of \ourmethod, we conduct experiments in the task of LLM pruning.
 As we have mentioned, we can replace the HT measurement procedures in \Alphapruning with \ourmethod.
-Therefore, we can compare it with \ourmethod and without.
+Therefore, we can compare \Alphapruning with \ourmethod and without.
 We make the comparison with different sparsity ratios in the range \{0.7, 0.75, 0.8, 0.85\} and different LLM pruning methods, including Magnitude-based~\citep{NIPS2015_ae0eb3ee}, SparseGPT~\citep{frantar2023sparsegpt} and Wanda~\citep{sun2023simple}.
-We use different LLM pruning methods because \Alphapruning assigns layer-wise ratios but not precise pruning locations.
-We followed the experimental setup from~\citet{lu2024alphapruning} and our hyperparameter ranges are reported in Table \ref{table:llama_dpot_hyper} of Appendix \ref{appendix:Hyperparamter_settings}.
+We use different LLM pruning methods because \Alphapruning assigns only layer-wise ratios, not specific pruning locations, and thus can be applied to various LLM pruning methods.
+We followed the experimental setup from~\citet{lu2024alphapruning} and our hyperparameter ranges are reported in Table \ref{table:llama_dpot_hyper} of Appendix~\ref{appendix:Hyperparamter_settings}.

 \paragraph{Language Modeling.} The results in Table \ref{table:llama_pruning_wiki} illustrate that using \ourmethod helps \Alphapruning achieve better performance under different sparsity ratios and LLM pruning methods.
 Specifically, when using the Magnitude method, our approach reduces the perplexity of LLaMA-7B from 231.76 to 173.49 at a sparsity ratio of 0.7.
 Similarly, when employing more advanced pruning methods such as Wanda and SparseGPT, our approach further reduces the perplexity of LLaMA-7B from 96.02 to 79.42 and LLaMA-13B from 47.57 to 41.44 at a sparsity ratio of 0.8.
 One notable advantage of \Alphapruning is that it allows pruning LLMs to a sparsity ratio of 0.8 without significantly impacting perplexity.
 With \ourmethod, this performance can be further improved.
-We can also find that \ourmethod achieves lower STD in most settings.
+We can also find that \ourmethod achieves lower perplexity STD in most settings.
 In Table \ref{table:opt_pruning_wiki} and Table \ref{table:llamav2v3_pruning_wiki} in Appendix \ref{appendix:more_results}, we provide additional experiment results on OPT series models and more recent LLaMA models.

 \paragraph{Zero-Shot Tasks.} We test the zero-shot ability of pruned LLMs on seven zero-shot downstream tasks mentioned in Section \ref{wwsampling: exp_setup} with prompting.
 Results are shown in Table~\ref{table:llama_pruning_zeroshot_mean}, where we report the mean zero-shot accuracy on seven zero-shot tasks of pruned LLaMA-7B and LLaMA-13B models. \ourmethod can outperform \Alphapruning in improving accuracy across most settings.
 For example, although \Alphapruning achieved significant improvements over the uniform method, \ourmethod further improved accuracy by values of 1.11\% in SparseGPT pruning over \Alphapruning at a sparsity ratio of 0.8.
 We report the detailed performance for each individual task in Table \ref{table:llama7b_pruning_zeroshot_details} and Table \ref{table:llama13b_pruning_zeroshot_details} in Appendix \ref{appendix:more_results}.